 (iv) the original UDRP or URS panel decision is to be set aside.

-The effect of this recommendation is that the parties to the dispute will be placed in the original situation as if the UDRP or URS proceeding had never been commenced.
+Assuiming an IGO were able to avail itself of the UDRP process, the effect of this recommendation is that the parties to the dispute will be placed in the original situation as if the UDRP or URS proceeding had never been commenced.

 During the GNSO Council’s deliberations over the final PDP recommendations, concerns were expressed as to whether this particular recommendation will: